 Reference the Policies tab at any time to verify your rules and polices are configured how you need them to be, whether at the channel level or the individual property level.

 If you've never had a Vrbo account before, Vrbo has an instant-on process.
 If you have an existing Vrbo account, it may take a couple days for the connection to complete, particularly if Vrbo has to do manual mapping -- possibly a couple of weeks if you're already API integrated with a different PMS software and are switching to OwnerRez.

 Now it's time to "map" your properties.
 This is how OwnerRez and Vrbo communicate so Vrbo knows which OwnerRez property matches which Vrbo listing.
 On the main page for your Vrbo channel, select the button to "Change Property Mappings".

 On the next page you will see a list of all properties in your OwnerRez account.
 For each property, fill in the Vrbo listing number.
-(If the number is originally from Vrbo, make sure to include "ha" after the listing number.
+(If the listing number includes "ha" make sure to keep it as part of the listing number here.
 It should look the same as the Vrbo listing number you have in your Settings > Identifier Mapping page.)
-After entering the listing number, make sure to check the boxes to include everything in the Vrbo API Integration.
+After entering the listing number, make sure to check the boxes to include each listing in the Vrbo API Integration.

 Have a new listing which isn't already part of your Vrbo account?
 Just make sure to select the "Include" box at the far right.

 Unlike Airbnb, the Vrbo API Integration is not fully automated, Vrbo still has to go through a manual process on their end to activate the connection.
 For this reason, as mentioned above, you will probably see your listing(s) disappear for a few hours or even a few days.
 Don't panic, but do keep an eye on it and if it doesn't appear to be working after 48 hours (not including weekends) please let us know so we can follow up.